gdennie/nomicon/src/subtyping.md

 world = hello;
 ```

-There is no problem at all with the fact that we have forgotten that `hello` was alive for `'static`,
+There is no problem at all that we will forget that `hello` is `'static`
+when it is assigned to `world: Box<&'b str>` at `world = hello`
-because as soon as we moved `hello` to a variable that only knew it was alive for `'b`,
+because as soon as `hello` is moved
-**we destroyed the only thing in the universe that remembered it lived for longer**!
+**we will have destroyed `hello`, the only other thing in the universe that was connected and
+could affect or dependent on the value in any way**!

 Only one thing left to explain: function pointers.